Brinda Somaya is Principal Architect & Managing Director of Somaya & Kalappa Consultants (SNK), based in Mumbai, India.

 She was a member of the Committee of Environmental Impact Assessment of New Construction Projects for the Indian Ministry of Environment & Forests; a member of the Mumbai Urban Heritage Conservation Committee; a member of the board of the International Archives of Women in Architecture (USA); and is a founding trustee of the HECAR Foundation.
 She is also a member of the National Advisory Board of NCSHS (National Centre for Safety of Heritage Structures) and a member of the Council of Architecture Committee to Review the Profession & Education of Architecture in India.

-The Indian Institute of Architects (IIA) awarded her the Baburao Mhatre Gold Medal for excellence in the field of architecture in 2014.
+The Indian Institute of Architects (IIA) awarded her the Baburao Mhatre Gold Medal for excellence in the field of architecture (2014).
 It is the highest honor of the IIA for lifetime achievement in architecture.
-She received a special mention in the International Union of Architects (UIA) Vassilis Sgoutas Prize for the Bhuj Village project in 2008.
+She received a special mention in the International Union of Architects (UIA) Vassilis Sgoutas Prize for the Bhuj Village project (2008).
 The UIA prize recognizes individuals and groups contributing in an efficient manner to the struggle against misery of those living below the poverty line.
 She was the first woman to win the peer-evaluated Wienerberger Golden Architect Award (2007) for lifetime achievement.

 She received the Award of Distinction from the UNESCO Asia Pacific Award for Cultural Heritage Conversation (2019) for the conservation of the Vikram Sarabhai Library at the Indian Institute of Management campus in Ahmedabad, India.
 Through careful studies and extensive modelling, the conservation team conquered a range of difficult technical challenges to extend the life of the composite brick and concrete structure with its distinctive geometric forms.
 She has also received awards for master-planning and building design including Tata Consultancy Services, Banyan Park, Mumbai; Nalanda International School, Vadodara; Zensar Technologies, Pune; and is restoring the historic Louis Kahn Buildings of the Indian Institute of Management, Ahmedabad (IIM-A).

-She was a keynote speaker at the 4th International LafargeHolcim Forum on “Economy of Sustainable Construction” held at the IIT Bombay, Mumbai in 2013 and was a member of the LafargeHolcim Awards jury for region Asia Pacific in 2014.
+She was a keynote speaker at the 4th International LafargeHolcim Forum on “Economy of Sustainable Construction” held at the IIT Bombay, Mumbai (2013); and was a member of the LafargeHolcim Awards jury for region Asia Pacific (2014) and the Global LafargeHolcim Awards jury (2018).

-Brinda Somaya became a member of the Board of the LafargeHolcim Foundation for Sustainable Construction in January 2017 and was a member of the Global LafargeHolcim Awards jury in 2018.
+Brinda Somaya became a member of the Board of the LafargeHolcim Foundation for Sustainable Construction (2017-).
+She will be a member of the Global LafargeHolcim Awards jury in 2021.